contiv/vpp/docs/dev-guide/EVENT_LOOP.md

   specific kind of resync it is (for example: "DB resync", "DHCP-assigned Node IP change", etc.).
-  Based on the scope of data to resynchronize, the resync is further divided into the modes:
+  Based on the scope of data to resynchronize, the resync is further divided into 3 modes:
-    - `Full Resync`: desired configuration is re-calculated by Contiv plugins, the view of SB plane (VPP/Linux) is refreshed and inconsistencies are resolved using CRUD operations by the VPP-Agent.
+    - `Full Resync`: desired configuration is re-calculated by Contiv plugins, the view of the SB plane (VPP/Linux) is refreshed and inconsistencies are resolved using CRUD operations by the VPP-Agent.
     - `Upstream resync`: partial resync; same as Full resync except the view of SB plane is assumed to be up-to-date and will not get refreshed.